Plan a child-friendly wedding with these fun coloring pages and activities for kids.

 Important things to keep in mind about a kids’ table are to keep it age-appropriate and make it fun.
 Consider skipping the table cloth and covering the table with butcher paper so the kids have a huge canvas to color on.
 You can also set out games, like a centerpiece of Legos and building challenges to keep them engaged.

 Small gifts will help the kiddos feel special, while also giving them something to do at the reception.
-Slime, glowsticks, and bubbles are quick and easy favorites.
+Slime, glowsticks, colouring pages, and bubbles are quick and easy favorites.
 Crafts like friendship bracelets and fortune tellers can keep them busy, and they get to bring their DIY favor home to keep.

 Wedding coloring pages and printable activities are in every on-the-go parent’s survival kit for a reason.
 They’re cheap, fun, and soothing activities to keep children mentally engaged.
 They’re also super customizable to children's interests and abilities, and there are options for every age group.

 There are a lot of ways to include and entertain kids at your wedding, but you already have so much to plan.
 To help alleviate some of your stress, we’ve prepared six wedding coloring printables and activities for your littlest wedding guests.